Either a Confidence Interval Covers, or It Doesn't (Or Does It?): A Model-Based View of Ex-Post Coverage Probability: Abstract

 \section{Abstract}

-In Neyman's original formulation, a $(1-\alpha)$ confidence interval procedure is justified by its long-run coverage properties, and a single realized interval is to be described only by the slogan that it either covers the parameter or it does not.
+In Neyman's original formulation, a $1-\alpha$ confidence interval procedure is justified by its long-run coverage properties, and a single realized interval is often described only by the slogan that it either covers the parameter or it does not.
 On this view, post-data probability statements about the coverage of an individual interval are taken to be conceptually out of bounds.
-In this paper, I present two kinds of arguments against treating that ``either-or'' reading as the only legitimate interpretation of confidence.
-The first is informal, via a set of thought experiments in which the same joint probability model is used to compute both forward-looking and backward-looking probabilities for occurred-but-unobserved events.
+In this paper, I present two arguments against treating that "either-or'' reading as the only legitimate interpretation of confidence.
+The first is intuitive, via a set of thought experiments in which the same joint probability model is used to compute both forward-looking and backward-looking probabilities for occurred-but-unobserved events.
 The second is more formal, recasting the standard confidence-interval construction in terms of infinite sequences of trials and their associated $0/1$ coverage indicators.
-In that representation, the design-level coverage probability $1-\alpha$ and the degenerate conditional probabilities given the full data appear simply as different conditioning levels of the same model.
+In that representation, the design-level coverage probability $1-\alpha$ and the degenerate conditional probabilities given the full data appear simply as different conditioning levels within the same model.
 I argue that a strict behavioristic reading that privileges only the latter is in tension with the very mathematical machinery used to define long-run error rates.
-I then sketch an alternative view of confidence as a predictive probability (or forecast) about the coverage indicator, together with a simple normative rule for when intermediate probabilities for single coverage events should be allowed.
+I conclude that the familiar ``either it covers or it does not'' slogan is too restrictive, and that frequentist confidence theory permits a broader class of post-data probability statements than is usually acknowledged.

 \textbf{Keywords:} confidence intervals; coverage probability; frequentist inference; single-case probability; predictive probability; Neyman.